 Information Technology Internship

 IT interns will assist with various day-to-day operations as well as complex projects within the Museum.
 Interns should display proficiency in some of the following skills: Business Intelligence/SQL programming, Windows Active Directory administration, web development (PHP and CMS), and SharePoint customization.
 Interns will possess basic knowledge of software and computer imaging, computer repair, Audio Visual issues, media and event setup, and IT support.
-The Museum has a highly complex IT environment and is seeking an intern who is passionate about our mission and has a technical aptitude ranging from desktop support to web development and Business Intelligence.
-IT interns will gain hands-on experience in a Museum setting working directly with staff under management of the Chief Information Officer.
+IT interns will gain hands-on-experience in a Museum setting working directly with staff.

 Discovery Camp Internship

-Discovery Camp is comprised of weekly science themed sessions for students ages kindergarten through 6th grade.
-Discovery Camp interns will support lead instructors in delivering summer camp curriculum, serve as an assistant instructor in after-care classrooms, supervising and facilitating activities for up to 20 children, and assist in the general workload of the Education Department to ensure the success of Discovery Camp.
+Discovery Camp is comprised of weekly, science-themed sessions for students in kindergarten through 6th grade.
+Discovery Camp interns will support lead instructors in delivering Summer Discover Camp curriculum, serve as an assistant instructor in after-care classrooms, supervise and facilitate activities for up to 20 children, and assist in the general workload of the education department to ensure the success of Discovery Camp.

-Discovery Camp interns should be enrolled in an accredited university working towards a degree in teaching and/or a scientific discipline or mathematics.
+Discovery Camp interns should be enrolled in an accredited university working toward a degree in teaching and/or a scientific discipline or mathematics.
 Basic knowledge and understanding of curriculum development is preferred.
-Discovery Camp intern’s schedule will be Monday-Friday (times may vary) with a minimum commitment of 4 weeks between June 12, 2017 and August 18, 2017.
+The Discovery Camp intern’s schedule will be Monday-Friday (times may vary) with a minimum commitment of four weeks between June 11th, 2018 and August 17th, 2018.
 Please state your availability in your cover letter.